 These appliances offer a number of different volume options, for example as little as 2 to as much as 11 ounces.
 The ones that dispense powder also have instructions for settings designed to dispense the right amount of formula powder.
 This is important, because too little or too much powder can lead to formula that’s too dilute or too concentrated.
 This can pose serious health risks for infants.

 Nutricia cannot recommend the use of automated infant formula prep appliances to prepare Neocate.
 As a company that makes specialized formulas for infants with unique medical conditions, we take the health and safety of our customers and your little ones very seriously.

 Nutricia cannot ensure that the amount of Neocate powder dispensed by any of these appliances is accurate.
 (The manufacturers of these appliances may state otherwise.)
 The scoops that we provide with our Neocate formulas are validated for use with these formulas.
 Just as important is the volume of water, which should also be measured accurately and can affect formula concentration.

 Some of the infant formula prep appliances dispense a small amount of water that is very hot (about 158°F, or 70°C).
 This is based on recommendations followed in some parts of the world to use very hot water when preparing powdered infant formula.
 However, this is not standard practice in the United States.

 While these are our recommendations, we understand that automated infant formula prep appliances seem incredibly convenient.
-Our best guidance if you are interested in using one of these appliances is to check with your healthcare team.
+Our best guidance if you are interested in using one of these appliances is to ask your healthcare team for advice.
 Share the information we’ve outlined above with them.
-While we don’t recommend these appliances, your healthcare team can assess the potential drawbacks to help determine if any of them might be appropriate for you.
+While we don’t recommend these appliances, your healthcare team can assess the potential drawbacks to help determine if they’d recommend any of them for you.